Serving taxpayers nationwide • IRS collection intervention focus • Direct case handling

-An installment agreement is a formal contract with the IRS to pay your tax debt in monthly installments.
-The moment an agreement is in place, levy and garnishment action stops.
-No more frozen accounts.
-No more paycheck seizures.
+An installment agreement is a formal payment plan allowing a taxpayer to pay a tax debt in monthly installments over time.
+Once approved, active levy and garnishment action typically stops.

-Available if you owe $10,000 or less (not counting interest and penalties) and have filed all required returns for the past 5 years.
-The IRS cannot refuse a guaranteed agreement if you meet the criteria.
-Payments must be enough to pay the debt within 3 years.
+Available if you owe $10,000 or less, have filed all required returns, and have not had an installment agreement in the prior 5 years.
+The IRS cannot refuse a guaranteed agreement if you meet these criteria.

-For balances up to $25,000.
-Approved without a financial review — no Collection Information Statement required.
-You choose a monthly amount; the IRS sets a 72-month maximum.
-This is the most common type and is typically approved same-day online or by phone.
+For balances up to $50,000.
+Approved without full financial review — no Collection Information Statement required.
+This is the most common type for individual taxpayers.

-An installment agreement does NOT stop interest and penalties from accruing.
-The balance continues to grow every month you are on the plan.
-Here is what you are actually paying:
+An installment agreement does not stop interest and penalties from accruing.
+The balance continues to grow while you're on the plan:

 Failure-to-Pay Penalty